American arrested for pushing 2 US tourists into ravine at German castle, leaving one woman dead

 The assailant then appears to have attempted to sexually assault the 21-year-old before pushing her down the slope as well.
 She fell nearly 50 meters (165 feet), ending up close to her friend.

 A mountain rescue team reached both women.
-The 22-year-old was “responsive” and taken to a hospital, police said; a helicopter carried the 21-year-old to a different hospital with serious injuries, and she died there overnight.
+The 22-year-old was “responsive” and taken to a hospital, police said; a helicopter carried the 21-year-old with serious injuries to a different hospital, and she died there overnight.

-Witness Eric Abneri, a recent business graduate from the University of Pittsburgh who shot the video, said the man appeared to have scratches across his face.
+Eric Abneri, a recent business graduate from the University of Pittsburgh who took the video, said the man appeared to have scratches across his face.

 “He did not say a single word.
 He didn’t open his mouth; he didn’t mumble,” Abneri told The Associated Press.
 “He just walked with the police and that was it.”

-Abneri said he and friends arrived at the scenic overlook as a helicopter arrived and they saw rescuers lower themselves down to the victims.
+Abneri said he and friends reached the scenic overlook as a helicopter arrived and they saw rescuers lower themselves down to the victims.

 “I’m honestly absolutely stunned someone is still alive from this.
 It is like falling from the top of an absolute cliff,” he said.